 Day 2 had been a very trying day, but thankfully Day 3 was relatively short so we slept in and took our time moving once we got up.
 My feet were very sore.
 I was able to walk to get our food from from the bear bins (no bear hanging this time, go Parks Canada) since I could wear my flip flops around camp and they did not rub on any of my blisters.
 I was unsure of how far I was going to be able to walk today.
 We discussed different options including me heading back to Mt Shark parking lot and leaving the hike to rejoin after a few days rest at Sunshine Village.
-Emily was not happy about splitting up but she was determined to continue on to Mt Assiniboine where we were to spend two nights.
+Micah was not happy about splitting up but they were determined to continue on to Mt Assiniboine where we were to spend two nights.
 I experimented with different layers of padding in my shoes.
 I tried a spare pair of socks to provide some extra cushioning on my heels and declared myself fit to continue with the hike.
 I would reevaluate once we arrived at Marvel Lake on whether I would continue to Mt Assiniboine.
 Once past Marvel Lake I was closer to camping at Assiniboine then to Mt Shark parking lot, and we did have a zero day coming up tomorrow when I would have an opportunity to rest my feet.

 To compound my discomfort I suffered some sort of reaction to my neoprene knee sock that I hike in.
 When I woke up my right knee was covered in zits/pimples on the side and all around the back.
 While not painful the zits went right across the back where the knee bends and was very annoying.
 I decided to discontinued using the knee sock.
 This was quite a change as the knee sock is something I had been using for several years and had never had a problem with it.
 My knee responded just fine without the additional support of the knee sock and I did not resume using on subsequent hikes throughout the fall.